August 1400 imperial election: Background

 They declared Wenceslaus deposed on 20 August.

 Elected

-Rupert was elected on August 21.
+Rupert was elected on August 21, and became King of the Romans until his death in 1410.

 Aftermath

 As Wenceslaus and the electors of Saxony and Brandenburg were absent, Wenceslaus did not recognize the validity of his deposition or Rupert's election.
 Neither did the Free Imperial City of Aachen allow him entrance.
-He was therefore crowned Holy Roman Emperor at Cologne on January 6, 1401 by Frederick III.
-Wenceslaus was arrested in March 1402 by his brother Sigismund, who would later become Holy Roman Emperor himself, ending the resistance of his partisans.
+He was therefore crowned King of the Romans at Cologne on January 6, 1401 by Frederick III.
+Wenceslaus was arrested in March 1402 by his brother Sigismund, King of Hungary, who would later become Holy Roman Emperor himself in 1433, ending the resistance of his partisans.